snolde/dart_flight/README.md

 make a design pattern like IOC obsolete.
 I rather look for ways to integrate the options into IOC.
 That said, i still wait for a decisive answer on HOW factory constructors are the solution to everything IOC is aiming at.

-Well, what ist that IOC is aiming at anyways?
+Well, what is it that IOC is aiming at anyways?
 -----------------------------

 Can't give a final answer to that without sounding religous, but THIS framework aims at providing a central point in projects to configure the wireup of classes, in mid to long term providing aid